duality-solutions/Sequence/README.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Silk in Unix.
+Some notes on how to build Sequence in Unix.

 Building requirements for Unix based Systems :  3GB

 Note
 ---------------------
-Always use absolute paths to configure and compile Silk and the dependencies, for example, when specifying the the path of the dependency:
+Always use absolute paths to configure and compile Sequence and the dependencies, for example, when specifying the the path of the dependency:

     ../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX